Claim History

 2. Payer-Generated Batch ID: Determine if the payer immediately assigned a claim/batch ID upon receiving the claim.
 Note that not all payers assign batch IDs at this stage.

 1. Acknowledgement: Check if the payer has assigned any acknowledgement, which indicates they have received the claim.
-Keep in mind that due to various divisions and trading partners that payers utilize, the claim may not be immediately visible to the person you are speaking to at the payer level.
+Due to various divisions and trading partners that payers utilize, the claim may not be immediately visible to the person you are speaking to at the payer level.
 You may need to talk with that trading partner instead.

 Payer Contact Procedure: